-Rather than purge how about we find a way to organize and sort what we have.
+Rather than purge some of those beloved supplies, how about we find a way to organize and sort what we have.
 And how about we do it spending next to nothing.

 No, it may not be pretty…but pretty just isn’t how I roll.
 Simple and effective is my thing and if that is your thing too then stick around for a while.
 We are going to be great friends.

 I am a card maker so brads are a must.
 Of course, you can never have just one color, you need many MANY assorted colors and sizes of brads.
 I stumbled across these magnetic containers at the Christmas tree shop and they were 3 for a dollar.
-I asked Hubs for a sheet of metal that I could have and glued that onto the wall.
-Next, I simply sorted my brads out and filled my containers and done!
-Super simple, costs less than a few dollars and easy to use.
+I asked Hubby for a sheet of metal that I could have and glued that onto the wall.
+Next, I simply sorted my brads out and filled my containers, and was done.
+Super simple, costs less than a few dollars, and is easy to use.

 Not only do I like to make greeting cards but I also love to make gift tags.
 The problem is I would just toss those tags into a basket and later would spend so much time looking for the perfect tag for my wrapped gifts.
 I stumbled on this idea online and have been using it ever since.
 A hanging jewelry organizer will hold all sizes of gift tags so I can see them all clearly and quickly.
 The best part is there are two sides to this organizer so it holds twice as much.

 Along the same lines, I found a larger organizer that holds my gift bags.